Abdelrhman-Yasser/Eval/README.md

 # Eval :
-This is Appian plugin source code which handles validations to text fields in Appian, Extending Text Functionalities in Appian by providing a set of functions that validates that given text fields exist in specific Appian format, to isolate business handling and validations.
+This is Appian plugin which handles validations to text fields in Appian, Extending Text Functionalities in Appian by providing a set of functions that validates that given text fields exist in specific Appian format, to isolate business handling and validations.

 # Validations supported :
   1. Arabic language validation